jaskeat/NBA-Analysis/README.md

-# Does Defense Win Championships?
+# Do Offense or Defense Win NBA Championships?
 An Analytical Exploration of NBA Success

-This project aims to analyse NBA Team stats from 2010 onwards to see if the 'Defense wins championships' is really true or if offense prevails.
-We will be analysing the regular season and playoff success to test our hypothesis.
+This project aims to analyze NBA Team stats from 2010 onwards to see if the quote "Defense wins championships" is really true or if offense prevails.
+We will be analyzing regular season and playoff success to test our hypothesis.
+In this project, I used Python for data analysis and visualization with the Matplotlib and Pandas libraries.

 ### Dataset

 The data for this project was obtained from the [Official NBA website](https://www.nba.com/stats/teams/advanced).
 I combined the data from all the seasons.
-The dataset includes various metrics on the stats for each team in that season.
+The dataset includes various metrics on the stats for each team in that season, including offensive and defensive ratings, which are crucial for understanding team performance.

-#### Dataset preview:
+#### Dataset Preview:

 | Rank | Team                  | Win %    | Def Rtg | Off Rtg | Champion |
 | ---- | --------------------- | -------- | ------- | ------- | -------- |